dinho99/diadia/README.md

 # diadia
-diadia it's a project created to help students for the first approach with the language (Java).
+diadia is a project created to help students for the first approach with the language (Java).
 It's a mid-low level software.

-diadia it's a game where the player have to move into a labirint and find the winner room.
+diadia is a game where the player have to move into a labirint and find the winner room.
 There are special objects, good or bad charachter into the labirint and the player has to pay attention every step he take!

 ORGANIZATION: